-Code M8.
+Code N8.
 Gain eligible for section 1045 rollover-stock replaced.
 This gain is eligible for the section 1045 rollover.
 Replacement stock has been purchased by the partnership.
-The partnership must also provide you with:

-- The name of the corporation that issued the qualified small business (QSB) stock, - Your share of the partnership's adjusted basis of the QSB stock, - Your share of the partnership's sales price of the QSB stock, - The dates the QSB stock was bought and sold. - · Your distributive share of gain from the sale of the QSB stock, and - Your distributive share of the gain that was deferred by the partnership under section 1045.
+The partnership should also give you the name of the corporation that issued the stock, your share of the partnership's adjusted basis and sales price of the stock, and the dates the stock was bought and sold.
 Corporate partners are not eligible for the section 1045 rollover.
 To qualify for the section 1045 rollover:

-- · You must have held an interest in the partnership during the entire period in which the partnership held the QSB stock (more than 6 months prior to the sale) and - Your distributive share of the gain eligible for the section 1045 rollover cannot exceed the amount that would have been allocated to you based on your interest in the partnership at the time the QSB stock was acquired.
+1. You must have held an interest in the partnership during the entire period in which the partnership held the qualified small business stock (more than 6 months prior to the sale) and

+2. Your distributive share of the gain eligible for the section 1045 rollover cannot exceed the amount that would have been allocated to you based on your interest in the partnership at the time the stock was acquired.